hazra1991/hazra1991.github.io/_posts/2025-08-18-opentelemetry-unified-observability-simplified-part-2.md

 ## OTEL Components and How Does OpenTelemetry Work?

-OpenTelemetry is built from modular components that work together to collect, process, and export telemetry data (traces, metric  s, and logs).
-Let’s walk through the core components from left to right in the OpenTelemetry pipeline:
+OpenTelemetry is built from modular components that work together to collect, process, and export telemetry data (traces, metrics, and logs).
+Let’s walk through the core components (The specification and OpenTelemetry pipeline):

 ![image](assets/images/snaps/Otel.png)
 *OpenTelemetry Components (Source: Based on [OpenTelemetry: beyond getting started](https://medium.com/opentelemetry/opentelemetry-beyond-getting-started-5ac43cd0fe26))*